Prince George's County

 THE CERTIFICATE OF TAX SALE

-The certificate of sale may be recorded among the land records of the County.
+The certificate of sale may be recorded among the county's land records.
 However, failure to record does not in any manner affect the right to institute foreclosure proceedings within the time limits prescribed (Section 14-822).

 REDEMPTION – PRIOR TO COMPLAINT